The Large Core of College Admission Markets: Theory and Evidence

 The remainder of the paper is organized as follows.
-Following a short review of related literature, \cref{sec:institutional} describes college admissions in Hungary. \cref{sec:theory} presents a formal model of Hungarian college admissions, state our theoretical results, and presents our alternate algorithms.
-Proofs are relegated to the appendix. \cref{sec:data} describes our data and presents summary statistics. \cref{sec:results} presents the empirical findings. \cref{sec:discussion} concludes.
+Following a short review of related literature, \cref{sec:institutional} describes college admissions in Hungary. \cref{sec:theory} introduces a formal model of Hungarian college admissions. \cref{sec:theory1} explores the set of stable allocations. \cref{sec:large_market} includes the large market analysis. \cref{sec:results} reviews the empirical findings. \cref{sec:discussion} concludes.
 Proofs are relegated to the appendix throughout.